 - Use a script: Regardless of your brand, it’s best to use a script to ensure you sound professional and touch on everything you need to.
 Casual voicemail messages may leave a poor impression.

-- Keep it short and sweet: Your caller wanted to talk to you.
-When they start to hear the voicemail greeting they may feel disappointed.
-Skip straight to what they need to know, so you don’t waste their time.
+- Keep it short and sweet: Your caller wants to talk to you, and when they start to hear the voicemail greeting, they may feel disappointed.
+Therefore, skip straight to what they need to know, making the most of their time.

 - Provide any helpful information you can: Answer your customers’ top questions.
-For example, if most customers call about store hours or shipping notifications, provide relevant information in your greeting.
+For example, if most customers call about store hours or shipping notifications, provide additional relevant information in your greeting, like promotional offers.

-- Give your customers options: Your caller might not want to leave a message or call back later.
-Give them other options to resolve issues immediately, such as visiting your website or calling a different number.
+- Give your customers other options: In case your caller doesn’t want to leave a message or call back later, give them other options to resolve issues immediately, such as visiting your website or calling a different number.

-- Eliminate distractions: You don’t want background noise or hard-to-understand speakers impacting your voicemail greeting.
+- Eliminate distractions: You don’t want background noise or hard-to-understand speakers affecting the quality of your voicemail greeting.